-If there's no such thing as a free lunch, how about a free ride?
-Think of how wonderful it would be if your car could continue running without you spending a dime on fuel.
-If you drove a solar-powered car, that auto dream would come true.
-Much like solar-powered homes, solar cars harness energy from the sun, converting it into electricity.
-That electricity then fuels the battery that runs the car's motor.
-Instead of using a battery, some solar cars direct the power straight to an electric motor.
+There may be no such thing as a free lunch, but what about a free ride?
+Think of how awesome it would be if your car could keep running without you spending a dime on fuel.
+If you drove a solar-powered car that dream could be a lot closer to a reality.